After a revelation in March 2019, we took a look into narcissistic personality disorders (NPDs) for answers. We soon came across covert narcissism.

 Unprovoked actions towards you that are manipulative and unsettling, designed to control and intimidate you through passive-aggressive means.

 But worse, the individual seems unaware of their atrocious behaviour.
-Instead looking to thump whatever blame they can onto everyone around them in a belligerent cycle of verbal abuse.

 - Infatuation with “success” and self-perceived achievements.